 Multiple sclerosis and other related diseases can pose an array of challenges to patients, spanning physical, emotional and cognitive domains.
 The Ohio State Neuropsychology Service regularly receives referrals from the Ohio State Multiple Sclerosis Clinic for baseline and serial assessments to monitor for longitudinal changes in response to disease activity and changes in treatment regimen and to inform capacity for independent living.

-The Ohio State Neuropsychology Service collaborates with the Ohio State Department of Sports Medicine to provide assessments for athletes who have sustained a concussion and are not recovering as expected.
+The Ohio State Neuropsychology Service collaborates with Ohio State Sports Medicine to provide assessments for athletes who have sustained a concussion and are not recovering as expected.
 Assessment goals are primarily to identify risk factors limiting normal recovery and to provide recommendations that help athletes return to play as quickly and safely as possible.

 The Ohio State Neuropsychology Service regularly assists the Ohio State Comprehensive Transplant Center with determining surgical eligibility based on potential cognitive, emotional and behavioral risk factors that can interfere with knowledge regarding the potential risks and benefits or with treatment compliance/adherence.
 Neuropsychology works closely with patients to identify ways they might overcome potential barriers, when present, so that they can become eligible for organ transplantation.
 Neuropsychology also works with transplant recipients to rule out cognitive changes that may have occurred secondary to postoperative complications and to offer treatment recommendations to boost their everyday functioning.